jonathanpeppers/glidex/README.md

 If you have a "classic" Xamarin.Android app that is not Xamarin.Forms, it could be useful to use the `glidex` NuGet package directly.

-_glidex is currently using the 4.6.1 release of Glide from Github_
+_glidex is currently using the 4.7.0 release of Glide from Github_

 # glidex.forms for Xamarin.Forms on Android

 My goal with this repo is to get fast Images for Xamarin.Forms on Android by using Glide.

-I created two custom renderers to achieve this:
-- `Android.Glide.ImageRenderer` - ported from the "fast" XF `ImageRenderer`
-- `Android.Glide.ImageCellRenderer` - a standard `CellRenderer` that hooks into Glide for images

-This library won't use `IImageSourceHandler` at all, it flat out ignores it. `IImageSourceHandler`'s return value of `Task<Android.Graphics.Bitmap>` doesn't line up with Glide's APIs which uses `ImageView` directly.
+The new `IImageViewHandler` API in Xamarin.Forms 3.3.x, allows glidex.forms to operate without using *any* custom renderers!

 But to set this library up in your existing project, merely:
 - Add the `glidex.forms` NuGet package